Can my employer cut my shift early and send me home without pay?

 Answer:

-Yes, your employer can cut your shift short, but it comes at a price.
+Yes, your employer can cut your shift short, but in some states it comes at a price.
 In California, when an employee shows up to work, but is given less than half of his or her shift, the employer must pay what's called "reporting time pay."
-Reporting time pay is half of your regularly scheduled shift, but not less than two hours and not more than four hours.

 In your case, you were scheduled for eight hours but were only allowed to work three.
 Because this was less than half of your scheduled shift, you are owed reporting time pay.
 Your employer must pay you for half of your scheduled shift, which is four hours.